Frequently Asked Questions

 The PhD prepares students to become independent investigators in academic and non-academic research institutions, and emphasizes contributions to theory and basic science.
 Applicants must apply to one of the Department's four program areas.

 The DrPH degree is no longer being offered through the Department of International Health.
 It is being redesigned and will be offered as a schoolwide degree for a start date of June 2017.
-For more information, please read about changes to the DrPH program here.
+For more information, please read about the DrPH program here.
 The DrPH is designed for students with experience in the practice of public health who have already earned their MPH or an equivalent degree and want to further prepare themselves for leadership positions at federal agencies, state and local health departments, nongovernmental organizations, universities, and health care institutions.

 What are the typical GRE, GPA and TOEFL/IELTS scores for students admitted into the Department?